nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Format: `view/TYPE/NAME`

-Example of usage: User enters `view/cpu/intel 10990x` to view a cpu named 'intel 10990x' from the list of components.
+Example of usage: Enter `view/cpu/intel 10990x` to view a cpu named 'intel 10990x' from the list of components.

 Expected outcome: The program will display the details of a cpu named 'intel 10990x' from the list of components.